Umashankarv110/python/README.md

-# Python Mini Projec & Code
+Python Mini Projects and Codes